Watch the video or read the article below:

 Left Tailed Test or Right Tailed Test ?

-Sample question: Test the hypothesis that the drop out rate is more than 75% (>75%).
+Sample question: You are testing the hypothesis that the drop out rate is more than 75% (>75%).
+Is this a left-tailed test or a right-tailed test?

 Step 1: Write your null hypothesis statement and your alternate hypothesis statement.
 This step is key to drawing the right graph, so if you aren’t sure about writing a hypothesis statement, see: How to State the Null Hypothesis.

-Step 3: Shade in the related area.
+Step 3: Shade in the related area under the normal distribution curve.
 The area under a curve represents 100%, so shade the area accordingly.
 The number line goes from left to right, so the first 25% is on the left and the 75% mark would be at the left tail.